marberi/100days/README.md

 Investigating the difference between performance between a single or dual root GPU system.
 Yes, this is actually a practical question, not just for wanting to know.
 Someone has experience with this?

+# Day 62 [2019-03-21]
+Watching videos on the social implications of AI.